Middle of the Road (song)

-"Middle of the Road" is a single that appears on The Pretenders' album Learning to Crawl.
+"Middle of the Road" is a song by the Pretenders, released as the third single from the album Learning to Crawl.
+The single was released in the US in November 1983, then in the UK in February 1984.

 The song peaked at number 19 on the US pop singles chart and number 2 on the US mainstream rock chart in January 1984, where it stayed for four weeks.

 Composition

 Singer-songwriter Chrissie Hynde has stated that "Middle of the Road" refers to Tao Te Ching, which she interprets as "the middle way."
 According to Charles M. Young of Musician, the song is about "getting out there and mixing it up with the world."
 The song's lyrics include observations about the difference between wealth and poverty that Hynde had observed.
 The lyrics also refer to autobiographical details (i.e., the lyric "I got a kid, I'm thirty-three" although Hynde had just turned 32 when the single was released).
 The harmonica solo near the end of the song is uncredited.
 Ultimate Classic Rock attributes the solo to Hynde, who usually plays it during live performances of the song.

 "Middle of the Road" uses a 4/4 time signature.
 Hynde has acknowledged that "Middle of the Road" uses the same chords as the Rolling Stones' song "Empty Heart" and that it does not have much melody.
 She says that it uses basic chords and that it is like "a regular R&B song," going on to say that "it's like taking a basic format, like the blues, and just giving it new lyrics."
 She describes Robbie McIntosh's guitar solo as "nifty."
 Audio Magazine compared the song's structure to that of Dobie Gray's "The 'In' Crowd."